luaveco/trial-elastic/README.md

 ### Upload Your Own Logs

 1. Find the folder you unzipped and upload your own logs to your chosen location.
-2. Navigate to `docker-elk/filebeat/test-data`.
+2. Navigate to your docker deployment folder (probably trial-elastic) and from there to `./filebeat/test-data`.
-3. Delete the test logs and upload your own logs.
+3. Upload your logs in there (you can make a subfolder for your logs).

 ### View Your Logs in Kibana